 Cheapo Tip #1:

 Take the local train from Tokyo to Minakami.
 It costs ¥3,020 each way and takes just over three hours, with good connections at Akabane and Takasaki.

 Cheapo Tip #2:

-Budget Shinkansen with the Kanto Area Pass!
-Time is money, but so is the shinkansen (bullet train).
+Budget Shinkansen with the Tokyo Wide Pass! (formerly known as th Kanto Area Pass) Time is money, but so is the shinkansen (bullet train).
 Normally, taking the Joetsu Shinkansen to Takasaki before switching to the local line, or to Jomo-Kogen before switching to a bus, brings the journey’s one-way cost to over 5,000 yen!
 There is a workaround for foreigners though.
 The Kanto Area Pass costs 8,000 yen and grants the holder unlimited use of all JR East trains (shinkansen and reserved seats included), within the set area, for three days.
 You can cut your travel time to Minakami down to just over 90 minutes and still have a rail pass that will get you around for two more days.

 Made it to Minakami?
 The Suwakyo Bridge is most accessible bridge, being right in the middle of town about a kilometer south of Minakami Station.
 Japan’s first permanent bungy bridge, it rises 42m above the sparkling blue waters of the Tone River and offers amazing vistas of the Tanigawa Mountains.